-- 32. (1) The Council, the management committee or the chief executive officer, as the case may be, and the staff member concerned must strictly follow the disciplinary inquiry procedures set out in the Act and in these rules. - (2) The persons conducting a formal disciplinary inquiry may only after such inquiry has been finalized consider or apply punitive measures.
+32. (1) The Council, the management committee or the chief executive officer, as the case may be, and the staff member concerned must strictly follow the disciplinary inquiry procedures specified in the Act and in these rules.

+(2) The persons conducting a formal disciplinary inquiry may only after the inquiry has been finalised consider or apply punitive measures.

-- (3) A staff member has the right to an interpreter where he or she requires such an interpreter during a disciplinary inquiry. - (4) The staff member must be in a fit, conscious and sober frame of mind during an inquiry. - (5) A staff member or his or her representative, who requires additional time to prepare his or her case, must request the chairperson of the formal disciplinary inquiry in writing for a postponement of such inquiry after the disciplinary inquiry committee has convened for the first time. - (6) Despite subrule (5), a chairperson of a formal disciplinary inquiry may where he or she suspects that a staff member is unduly delaying the inquiry - - (a) warn the staff member to not unduly delay the inquiry; - (b) where such delay continues, the chairperson may set a time frame within which such inquiry must be concluded. - (7) The charged staff member has the right to a procedurally fair disciplinary inquiry even though evidence exists that warrants an immediate dismissal.
+(3) A staff member is entitled to an interpreter where the staff member requires an interpreter during a disciplinary inquiry.

+(4) The staff member must be in a fit, conscious and sober frame of mind during an inquiry.

+(5) A staff member or the staff member's representative, who requires additional time to prepare the case of the staff member, must request the chairperson of the formal disciplinary inquiry in writing for a postponement of the inquiry after the disciplinary inquiry committee has convened for the first time.

+(6) Despite sub rule (5), a chairperson of a formal disciplinary inquiry may where the chairperson believes that a staff member is unduly delaying the inquiry -

+- (a) warn the staff member to not unduly delay the inquiry; and - (b) where the delay continues, the chairperson may set a time frame within which the inquiry must be concluded.

+(7) The charged staff member has the right to a procedurally fair disciplinary inquiry even though evidence exists that warrants an immediate dismissal.